Tech-Trend-Emporium/tech-trend-backend/README.md

 ---

-## 🔄 CI/CD
+## 🔄 CI/CD (Azure)

-CI: On every push to a feature/* branch
+CI (on every push/PR to main or feature/*):

 - Restore, build, test
-- Build Docker image tagged with commit SHA
+- Build Docker images tagged with commit SHA
-- Push to container registry
+- Push images to Azure Container Registry (ACR)

-CD: On merge to main
+CD (on merge to main):

-- Deploy automatically to AWS ECS/EKS
+- Deploy to AKS (Helm/Kustomize) or Azure Container Apps
+- Apply EF Core migrations per context (job or init container)
 - Notify team via Slack/Teams
-- See workflows under .github/workflows/.
+- See workflows under .github/workflows/

+Use GitHub OIDC to authenticate to Azure (no long-lived secrets).
+Environments: dev, prod with approvals and protection rules.

 ## 📖 Documentation